 During this phase of the therapy session, the child is made aware of existing knowledge regarding the theme under consideration.
-"Thus, there is a search for meaningful connections between the foreknowledge and the new knowledge in order to ensure that the latter will be lived-experienced as meaningful" (33, 171).
-Actualizing foreknowledge has to "direct an appeal to the child's possessed experience which has been built on content invested with meaning" (30, 298).
+"Thus, there is a search for meaningful connections between the foreknowledge and the new knowledge, to ensure that the latter will be lived experienced as meaningful" (33, 171).
+Actualizing foreknowledge must "direct an appeal to the child's possessed experience, which has been built on content invested with meaning" (30, 298).
 Since the already known contents are pursued here, this phase provides the possibility for affective stabilization.
-With the affectively disturbed child, the pedotherapist has the task of searching for links with stable lived-experienced contents that are connected with the present theme.
-Because the overarching aim of assisting the affectively disturbed child is stabilizing the affective, the pedotherapist has to pay particular attention to planning this phase.
+With the affectively disturbed child, the pedotherapist has the task of searching for links with stable lived experienced contents which are connected with the present theme.
+Because the overarching aim of assisting the affectively disturbed child is stabilizing the affective, the pedotherapist must pay particular attention to planning this phase.
 Thus, during actualizing foreknowledge, the first precondition for affective stability is fulfilled.
 In this way, the child's "readiness, as emotional readiness" (28, 58), to change meanings is awakened.